 - Crunchyroll Premium for anime fans

-- Subscription boxes (bonus points if the box has goodies from back home, like Taffymail)
+- Subscription boxes (TokyoTreat is a good one; bonus points if the box has goodies from back home, like Taffymail)

 After giving away dozens of books before our move, I’m hesitant to buy physical copies of anything.
 Luckily, my Kindle Paperwhite makes it easy to devour books without accumulating more stuff in my small apartment.